 Wood County Republican Party

-In addition to voting in the Republican runoff, and researching the Republican candidates, we urge you to get more involved.
+In addition to voting in the November 3rd 2026 election, for our Republican candidates up and down the ballot, we urge you to get more involved.
 Running for office costs money, and so does getting the conservative message out.
 Candidates and PACs need donations to push for OUR beliefs in the public square, and to push back against the Dems.
 There are campaign-limits for federal *candidates*, but not for Texas candidates, and not really for federal PACs, either.
 Democrats have a LOT of out-of-state money pouring into Texas from places like the quality ‘learing’ centers in Minnesota, and our candidates need the firepower to fight back.

 Our congratulations and our thanks to the Republicans in contested races that avoided the need for a runoff by garnering greater than 50% during the primary, and thus will be the Republican party champions on the November general election ballot: